thoughtbot/testing-rails/book/types_of_tests/feature_specs/submitting_a_link_post.md

 important than being able to write assertions using the syntax.
 We'll be writing a lot of tests, so the syntax will soon become familiar.

-Take a look at the [rspec-expectations] gem to see all of the build in matchers.
+Take a look at the [rspec-expectations] gem to see all of the built-in matchers.

 [rspec-expectations]: https://github.com/rspec/rspec-expectations